- $15 Billion+ Won

-Birmingham is an inland city, and this lack of water access means for many residents frequent trips to the ocean, or other bodies of water like the Tennessee River.
+Birmingham, Alabama, is an inland city, and this lack of water access means for many residents frequent trips to the ocean or other bodies of water like the Tennessee River.
 Boating for pleasure is a year-round activity.
-Unfortunately, it can put you in danger, and possibly lead to a boating accident due to another’s negligence or unfamiliarity.
+Unfortunately, it can put you in danger and possibly lead to a boating accident due to another’s negligence or unfamiliarity.
 High winds, choppy water, and overcrowding are just some of the trouble you might face.

 The prospect is daunting, especially after the fact.
 If you’ve been injured on a boat or in the water through no fault of your own, Morgan & Morgan can help.
 Our Birmingham attorneys are ready to help you by investigating your claim and explaining your options.
 Contact us today.